 - Footfall counts, measured either by manual clicker counts or some automatic system such as infrared beams, thermal imaging or video.

-- Admission data from ticketing or CRM systems.⠀
+- Admission data from ticketing.⠀

 2. If counters;

 - Which counters are included – do you have counter data for every entrance that visitors walk through?

 - Do you accept the count as is, or do you apply a scaling factor to either the total count or the individual counter mitigate for staff or degraded hardware?